 The heart of Apex is ideally situated between US Highway 64 to the north and US Highway 1 to the south.
-Interstate 540 bisects the Town on the western side and NC Highway 55 (Williams Street) bisects centrally.
+NC 540 bisects the Town on the western side and NC Highway 55 (Williams Street) bisects centrally.
 This excellent network of roads allows the movement of goods and services to happen with ease.

 For more info on area roads and projects, visit: